 A large number of washing machine repairs are caused by improper use of detergents – the residual soap means excessive suds, nasty smells, and dark spots on clothing.
-So knowing how much detergent to use is a lesson well learnt!
+So knowing how much detergent to use is a lesson well learned!

 Read the manufacturer’s detergent use recommendations which are printed in the care manual to get the advice you need for your particular machine.
 Always measure the amount of detergent accurately, and use the measuring cup carefully.
 Most of the washing machines these days use high efficiency (HE) soaps that are specially formulated with suds suppressors, so your machine won’t make too many!
 If you prefer to use alternative detergents reduce them by at least 1/3 of the recommendation.